 Red Curry Vegetarian Ramen

 Need some comfort food?
 This new recipe is basically comfort in a bowl.
+Life can be stressful, a bit overwhelming, and definitely unpredictable.
 Put together some flavorful, earthy ingredients for a moment of tasty comfort.
-This recipe is vegetarian, but it’s easily customizable for whatever mood you’re in!

 1/4 cup sliced white mushrooms

 1 tsp chopped fresh ginger

 1/4 cup coconut milk